Horospherical stacks and stacky coloured fans: Horospherical stacks and stacky coloured fans

-For the reader who is unfamiliar with stacks, we suggest treating $[X/K]$ as a formal quotient of a variety $X$ by the action of a linear algebraic group $K$.
+For the reader who is unfamiliar with stacks, we suggest treating the quotient stack $[X/K]$ as a formal quotient of a variety $X$ by the action of a linear algebraic group $K$.
 If one wishes to know more about algebraic stacks, we recommend \cite{olsson2016algebraic}.